 I was always keen on art, drawing, photography and often had my camera at many family and other events.
 Initially self-taught, many years ago I eventually I took a few basic courses and met a Scottish photographer who was the source of much help and support.
 Today, I work and meet up with other accomplished artists and photographers to discuss ideas, images and concepts.
 I am a Shutter Hub photographer and member of London Independent Photography, highly recommended.

 I have a few of my own initiated projects that I am working on - these will take time.
-When I cannot get out or in an evening perhaps, I have many books or sites by other photograpers, artists and tutors that I like to look through or visit - I never tire of them, Paul Strand, Josef Sudek, Eliot Porter, Harry Callahan, Stephen Shore, Mr and Mrs Becher, Raymond Moore, Paul Hill, Thomas J. Cooper, John Blakemore, Fay Godwin, Lewis Baltz, Walker Evans, Lewis Hine, Robert Adams, Lee Friedlander, Eugene Atget, Andre Kertesz, Ellesworth Kelly, Jan Tove, Ray Metzker, Gerry Johansson, George Logan, Adam Dunning, Ben Dolman, Jörg M. Colberg, everyone at LIP and Shutter Hub and so many others.
+When I cannot get out or in an evening perhaps, I have many books or sites by other photograpers, artists and tutors that I like to look through or visit - I never tire of them, Paul Strand, Josef Sudek, Eliot Porter, Harry Callahan, Stephen Shore, Mr and Mrs Becher, Raymond Moore, Paul Hill, Thomas J. Cooper, John Blakemore, Fay Godwin, Lewis Baltz, Walker Evans, Lewis Hine, Robert Adams, Lee Friedlander, Eugene Atget, Andre Kertesz, Ellesworth Kelly, Jan Tove, Ray Metzker, Gerry Johansson, George Logan, Adam Dunning, Mick Fattorini, Ben Dolman, Jörg M. Colberg, everyone at LIP and Shutter Hub and so many others.
 I can spend hours with their images and thoughts.
 There are so many master photographers and artists though - but there really is room for everyone.

 Today, with or without a camera, I look, hope to see, try and understand and continue to learn.